Burger King: Trademark disputes

+Franchises in Israeli settlements

 Further controversies have occurred during the company's expansion in the Middle East.
 The opening of a Burger King location in Ma'aleh Adumim, an Israeli settlement in the Israeli-occupied Palestinian territories, led to a breach of contract dispute between Burger King and its Israeli franchise due to the hotly contested international dispute over the legality of Israeli settlements in the Palestinian territories in accordance to international law.
 The controversy eventually erupted into a geopolitical dispute involving Muslim and Jewish groups on multiple continents over the application of, and adherence to, international law.
 The case eventually elicited reactions from the members of the 22-nation Arab League.
-The Islamic countries within the League made a joint threat to the company of legal sanctions including the revocation of Burger King's business licenses within the member states' territories.
+The Islamic countries within the League made a joint threat to the company of legal sanctions, including the revocation of Burger King's business licenses within the member states' territories.